stinb/UnderstandForVSCode/README.md

 ![Screenshot of our main product Understand](https://raw.githubusercontent.com/stinb/UserverVscode/main/res/screenshotUnderstand.png)

-* If the current file in the database, explore it in _Understand_ for the full experience
+* If the current file is in the database, explore it in _Understand_ for the full experience
 	* Discover how legacy code fits together
-	* Visualize with customizable Graphs
+	* Visualize with customizable graphs
 	* Comply with any standard including AUTOSAR/MISRA
 	* Detect and fix issues early
 	* Solve problems and automate solutions with full API access